Stanley Lord: Ice field

-On the night of 14 April 1912, as the Californian approached a large ice pack, Captain Lord decided to stop around 10:21 p.m. (ship's time) and wait out the night.
+On the night of 14 April 1912, as the Californian approached a large ice pack, Captain Lord decided to stop around 10:21 p.m. (ship's time) and wait for the night.
 Before turning in for the night, he ordered his sole Marconi wireless operator, Cyril Evans, to warn other ships in the area about the ice.
-Using Morse code, the newly-qualified Evans tapped out to the Titanic using a Spark-gap transmitter, "MGY [Titanic 's call sign].
+Using Morse code, the newly qualified Evans tapped out to the Titanic using a Spark-gap transmitter, "MGY [Titanic 's call sign].
 MWL [Californian 's call sign].
 I say old man, we are stopped and surrounded by ice."
 However, as the Californian was so close to the Titanic his message was so loud in the ears of Titanic First Wireless Operator Jack Phillips, he angrily responded "Keep out!
 Shut up!
 [DDD in morse] I am working Cape Race."
 His response might have been different if the inexperienced Evans had followed Lord's order and sent an ice warning with the prefix MSG which meant "Masters' Service Gram".
 This meant that the Titanics Captain Edward Smith would have had to personally acknowledge receipt of the Californian message.

-Phillips response was likely due to commercial pressure.
+Phillips' dismissive response was likely due to commercial pressure.
 He was also an employee of Marconi, which made its money sending private messages to and from commercial shipping.
-Earlier in the day the wireless equipment aboard the Titanic had broken down and Phillips, along with Second Wireless Operator Harold Bride, had spent the better part of the day repairing it.
+The Titanic's wireless equipment had broken down earlier in the day; Phillips, along with Second Wireless Operator Harold Bride, had spent the better part of the day repairing it.
 This delay had resulted in a backlog of outgoing messages that now needed to be sent.
-Phillips was likely exhausted after such a long day.
+Phillips was also likely exhausted after such a long day.
 Additionally, the Titanic had already received several ice warnings from other ships which had already been passed up to the bridge, including an earlier one from Californian.
 Hence, this casual message from the Californian was not imperative or news to him.
-Onboard the Californian, Evans continued to listen to Phillips' routine passenger traffic to the Marconi telegraphy station at Cape Race until about 11:30 p.m.; he then turned off the ship's wireless set and went to his bunk.
-Ten minutes later the Titanic collided with the iceberg.
+On board the Californian, Evans continued to listen to Phillips' routine passenger traffic to the Marconi telegraphy station at Cape Race until about 11:30 p.m.; he then turned off the ship's wireless set and went to his bunk.
+Ten minutes later, the Titanic collided with the iceberg.
 A consequence of the Titanic disaster was that all commercial shipping would be required to keep a round-the-clock watch at their wireless transmitters.